confluentinc/ksqldb-recipes/docs/predictive-analytics/next-best-offer/index.md

 ### Run stream processing app

-This application will perform a series of joins between event streams and tables to calculate the next best offer for a banking consumer based on their activity which should yield higher customer activity and satisfaction.
+This application will perform a series of joins between event streams and tables to calculate the next best offer for a banking customer based on their activity which should yield higher customer activity and satisfaction.

 --8<-- "docs/shared/ksqlb_processing_intro.md"